cnabio/cnab-spec/100-CNAB.md

 A bundle is comprised of a bundle definition and at least one _invocation image_.
 The invocation image's job is to install zero or more components into the host environment.
 Such components MAY include (but are not limited to) containers, functions, VMs, IaaS and PaaS layers, and service frameworks.

-The invocation image contains a standardized filesystem layout where metadata and installation data is stored in predictable places.
+At run time, the invocation image contains a standardized filesystem layout where metadata, installation data, and the bundle definition are stored in predictable places.
 A _run tool_ is the executable entry point into a CNAB bundle.
 Parameterization and credentialing allow injection of configuration data into the invocation image.
 The invocation image is described in detail in [the invocation image definition](102-invocation-image.md).

 _Actions_ are sent to the `run` command via environment variables.
 Actions determine whether a bundle is to be installed, upgraded, downgraded, or uninstalled.